-Daily Rebalancing Risk.
-The daily rebalancing of the futures contracts underlying the Index may impact trading in such futures contracts.
+Quarterly Rebalancing Risk.
+The quarterly rebalancing of the futures contracts underlying the Index may impact trading in such futures contracts.
 For example, such trading may cause Futures Commission Merchants to adjust their hedges.
 The trading activity associated with such transactions will contribute to the existing trading volume of the underlying futures contracts and may adversely affect the market price of such underlying futures contracts and in turn the level of the Index.

-Short-term investment Risk.
+Short-Term investment Risk.
 Investors holding shares of the Fund over longer-term periods may be subject to increased risk of loss.
 The Fund is intended to be used only for short-term investment horizons.
 An investor in the Fund can lose all or a substantial portion of his or her investment within a single day.
 The longer an investor's holding period in the Fund, the greater the potential for loss.

 Active Management Risk.
 The Fund is subject to the risk that the investment management strategy may not produce the intended results and may negatively impact Fund performance.
-The adviser's overlay strategy will not fully protect the Fund from declines in the market.